IMperiumX/accept/docs/index.rst

-..
-Accept documentation master file, created by sphinx-quickstart.
+.. accept documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Accept's documentation!
+Welcome to accept's documentation!
 ======================================================================

 .. toctree::